ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    If ``SCP_BL2U_BASE`` is not defined then this step is not performed.

 #.
 Any platform specific setup required to perform the FWU process.
 For
-   example, ARM standard platforms initialize the TZC controller so that the normal world can access DDR memory.
+   example, Arm standard platforms initialize the TZC controller so that the normal world can access DDR memory.

 The following functions must be implemented by the platform port to enable